-Metallurgy industry groups, HALCOR and ELVAL, need to assess: (a) the adequacy of currently used water resources in near future (15 years ahead) and (b) the need to invest on more effective influent and effluent treatment facilities.
+Metallurgy industry groups, HALCOR and ELVAL, need to assess: (a) the adequacy of currently used water resources in near future and (b) the need to invest on more effective effluent treatment facilities.

 Case Study Description

 The Groups of HALCOR and ELVAL operate in the greater area of Asopos River Basin since 1973.
 The metallurgy industry uses water in many stages of their production.
-This water is provided, recently, from the two reservoir system of Evinos and Mornos which are the main reservoirs that supply Athens waterworks.
-A large population number depends on this natural resource and the industry needs to know if this resource will continue to cover different water uses in the future.
+This water is now provided from the two reservoir system of Evinos and Mornos which are the main reservoirs that supply Athens waterworks.
+A large population depends on this natural resource and the industry needs to know if this resource will continue to suffice for the water supply of the capital and also to support other water uses in the future.
 Further, industry’s effluents are disposed of in Asopos River, which receives significant pressures both in terms of quantity and quality, mainly attributed to water abstraction for irrigation and to the significant industrial activity in the area, respectively.
-The industry needs to know if effluent disposal into the river will continue to be permitted or if disposal regulations are going to be more demanding.
+The industry needs to know if climate change may impose the need for stricter effluent regulations.

 Decision support to client

-The current assessment addresses two major concerns of the interested metallurgy industry groups: (a) the need to invest on other than the currently used water resources in near future (15 years ahead) and (b) the need to invest on more effective influent and effluent treatment facilities.
+The current assessment addresses two major concerns of the interested metallurgy industry groups: (a) the need to invest on other than the currently used water resources in near future and (b) the need to invest on more effective effluent treatment facilities.

 Temporal and spatial Scale